Mova Nanova

 Mova Nanova (Мова Нанова, Mova Nanova, literally, “language anew”) is a Belarusian course that has taken place in Minsk, the capital of Belarus, since January 13, 2014.
 It is a non-profit NGO, a cultural and linguistic initiative aimed at expanding the everyday use of the Belarusian language, which alongside Russian is one of the two official languages of Belarus.
 The lessons are held in the gallery of modern art «Ў».
 The initiative has caught on and has been acclaimed by other regional cities that support the endeavour locally – now the courses can be also found in Baranavičy, Hrodna, Babrujsk, Niasviž, Brest, Maladziečna, Mahilioŭ, Viciebsk and Homel.

 The undertaking has also expanded outside Belarus and has an affiliate group in Kraków.
 On 23 July 2021, Mova Nanova was forcibly disbanded by the Minsk district executive committee.
+The organization continues to operate in exile in Poland (Warsaw, etc.), Lithuania, Latvia, Georgia and elsewhere.

 Mova Nanova in Minsk has been set up and is hosted by Alesia Litvinouskaja, a linguist, and Gleb Labadzenka, a journalist.
 The course gathers about 300 students weekly and is attended by people of different background and all walks of life from Belarusian-speaking physicians and software engineers to architects and singers, to writers and actors, to historians and students, to kids and senior citizens.
 The distinct feature and integral part of each class is special guests.
 Usually, they are public figures and famous people promoting the Belarusian language and culture, and who see this linguistic environment as an intrinsic part of their daily life.

 The course is informal by nature, and the teaching process is not governed by strict academic rules.
 The lessons are divided into different topics like fashion, medicine, relatives, etc., and are split up into several sections – vocabulary, grammar, interesting facts, historical or cultural edutainment section, and more.